tom288/kdtree/README.md

 ## Next steps

 - Improve attribute management in `rectangle.c`
-- Move `rectangle.c` static variables to a struct parameter
 - Create a struct for the tree
 - Render a tree